 Starting in June 2017, Lincoln will offer Upper School students the opportunity to study and travel to Cuba to explore its vibrant history and culture.

 Partnership with the Institute at Brown for Environment and Society (IBES)

 Our newest partnership with Brown University allows Upper School students to take a Summer Intensive Geographic Information Systems Course that asks the question: "Sea level rise: how much, where, and when?"
 Taught by Amanda Lynch and Samiah Moustafa, this course explores the global and local processes that cause the sea level to change with a specific lens on what is happening in the Ocean State.

 Partnership with Brown School of Engineering

-In partnership with Brown University's School of Engineering and the Sheridan Center for Teaching & Learning, Upper School students can enroll in a college-level, credit-bearing Introduction to Engineering course at the School of Engineering, as well as the newly established Brown Design Workshop taught by graduate students in Engineering and Teaching.
+In partnership with Brown University's School of Engineering, Upper School students can enroll in a college-level, credit-bearing Introduction to Engineering course at the School of Engineering, as well as the newly established Brown Design Workshop taught by graduate students in Engineering and Teaching.

 Partnership with RISD’s School of Architecture

 In partnership with the Rhode Island School of Design, the nation's leading art and design school, Upper School students can enroll in a college-level, credit-bearing course at the School of Architecture on the RISD campus, in the heart of Providence.
 Students in the program research the history of architecture (and in particular women architects past and present), learn about architectural tools and methods, and gain the practical skills necessary to brainstorm, sketch, build, and present mock-ups of their own designs.